zoltanctoth/ceu-cloud-class/apachespark.md

 - If you have one partition, Spark will have a parallelism of only one, even if you have thousands of executors
 - If you have many partitions but only one executor, Spark will still have a parallelism of only one because there is only one computation resource.

+**Lazy Evaluation**
+- Spark waits until the very last moment to execute the graph of computation instructions
+- Spark will not modify data immediately when you express some operation, you build up a plan of transformations that you would like to apply to your source data
+- Spark optimizes the entire data flow from end to end
+- *Predicate Pushdown - Spark will attempt to move filtering of data as close to the source as possible to avoid loading unnecessary data into memory*
+- DataFrames have a set of columns with an unspecified number of rows -> reading data is a transformation and is a lazy operation
+  - Spark only peeks at a couple of rows to try guess what type each column should be

+**Actions**
+- Transformations allow us to build up our logical transformation plan
+- To trigger the computation we run an action
+- Action instructs Spark to compute a result from a series of transformations
+- The simplest action is count, which gives us the total number of records in the DataFrame
+- There are three kinds of actions
+  - Actions to view data in the console
+  - Actions to collect data to native objects in the respective language
+  - Actions to write to output data sources

 **Transformations:**
 - Transformations are the core of how you express your business logic using Spark.
 There are two types of transformations: